 2. How do you qualify?

-To qualify for benefits, it is only necessary to have worked 88 days out of the last 28 months (or in the last 36 months for those over 52 years old).
+To qualify for benefits, it is only necessary to have worked for a total of four of the previous 24 months.
 However, the duration of benefits corresponds to the length of the last job contract, so someone who was only employed for 4 months, for example, will only be eligible for 4 months of benefits.
+The four month limit is also set to be increased to six months.

 3. How long do they last?